The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-Indeed, the implications for identification remain the same in Goodman and King's models.
-We can rewrite King's model for \(\vb B_g\) in terms of the global parameter \(\vb B=\E[B_g]\) and a residual term \(\vbg\eps_g\).
+The implications for identification remain the same in Goodman and King's models.
+We can rewrite King's model for \(\vb B_g\) in terms of the global parameter \(\vb B=\E[\vb B_g]\) and a residual term \(\vbg\eps_g\).
 To do so, define \(\vb m_g = \vbg\mu - \vb B\).
 Unlike with an untruncated Normal, \(\vb m_g\) is not always \(0\), because the truncation can shift the mean of the distribution away from its location parameter \(\vbg\mu\).
 Then we can write where \([0,1]^2 - \vb B\) is the unit square shifted by the vector \(\vb B\).
-Since \(\vbg\eps_g\) is drawn independent of \(\bar{\vb X}\), by construction, we have \(\E[\vbg\eps_g \mid\bar{\vb X}_g]=0\), so \(\E[\vb B_g \mid\bar{\vb X}_g]=B\).
+Since \(\vbg\eps_g\) is drawn independent of \(\bar{\vb X}\), by construction, we have \(\E[\vbg\eps_g \mid\bar{\vb X}_g]=0\), so \(\E[\vb B_g \mid\bar{\vb X}_g]=\vb B\).
 This is exactly the CCAR assumption.
-Thus in contrast to some suggestions by \citet{king1997solution}, his model makes the same strong assumption as Goodman's regression.\footnote{ See, e.g., ``even when the process of aggregation causes existing methods to give answers that bear no relationship to the truth, the method proposed here still usually gives accurate answers'' \citep[20]{king1997solution}.
-It is true that when \(Y\) is bounded, King's method produces estimates of \(\vbg\beta\) and \(\vb B_g\) that are valid in the sense that they respect these bounds, even when the model is misspecified.
-However, this does not necessarily make them accurate.} Since the model does not involve covariate adjustment, it does nothing to ameliorate aggregation bias due to confounders \citep{rivers1998solution, lewis2001understanding}.\footnote{\citet{king1997solution} defines aggregation bias in a looser way.
-Chapter 9 of the book discusses covariate adjustment, but also appears to include out of bound estimates as a part of aggregation bias.
-It is true that the modeling specification imposed here ultimately reduces estimation error in likely many cases, as cited in \citet{lewis2001understanding}.
-However, King's main method as stated here still requires an untested assumption of conditional independence, and so we agree with Lewis' \citeyearpar{lewis2001understanding} (175) interpretation that King's main method ``should be thought of as a `solution' in the sense that, assuming its assumptions hold, it allows the user to make more efficient estimates {[}of the global parameter{]} than can be made using conventional regression techniques and also allows the estimation of {[}local parameters{]}.''}
+Thus \textcite{king1997solution}'s model makes the same strong assumption as Goodman's regression for identification.
+Since the model does not involve covariate adjustment, it does nothing to ameliorate aggregation bias due to confounders \autocite{rivers1998solution,lewis2001understanding}.\footnote{\textcite{king1997solution} defines aggregation bias in a looser way.
+Chapter 9 of the book discusses covariate adjustment, but also appears to consider out-of-bounds estimates as a type of aggregation bias.
+It is true that the truncation imposed here ultimately reduces estimation error in many cases.
+However, we agree with Lewis' \autocite*{lewis2001understanding} (175) interpretation that King's main method ``should be thought of as a `solution' in the sense that, assuming its assumptions hold, it allows the user to make more efficient estimates {[}of the global parameter{]} than can be made using conventional regression techniques and also allows the estimation of {[}local parameters{]}.''}